johnbaumann/VirtualMC/README.md

   Read/Write working over serial using memcarduino protocol

+# ISSUES
+  Still working on juggling the Serial and SIO comms, may still be causing some comms interference.

+  Project is still a bit cobbled together and documentation lacking.
+As things are more refined I will work on updating this.

 # To-do
+  Fix SIO Ignore/Sleep mode

   Supress directory entries beyond available blocks

   Sleep SIO if ATT+SCK stay low - i.e. if not connected to console